Emily Kathryn Wyant

-Emily Kathryn Wyant (1897–1942) was an American mathematician known as the founder of Kappa Mu Epsilon, a mathematical honor society focusing on undergraduate education.
+Emily Kathryn Wyant (January 16, 1897 – July 16, 1942) was an American mathematician known as the founder of Kappa Mu Epsilon, a mathematical honor society focusing on undergraduate education.

-Early life and education
+Early life

 Wyant was born on January 16, 1897, in Ipava, Illinois.
 Her father was a student in Illinois and later a shopkeeper in Bolivar, Missouri, where she graduated from high school in 1914.
-She attended the University of Missouri on a part time and summer basis while supporting herself as a school teacher, finally completing a bachelor's degree in education in 1921.
+She attended the University of Missouri on a part-time and summer basis while supporting herself as a school teacher, finally completing a bachelor's degree in education in 1921.

-She became a mathematics instructor at Missouri, while continuing her own education there.
+She became a mathematics instructor at Missouri while continuing her education there.
 She earned a master's degree in physics in 1922, with a minor in mathematics, and completed her Ph.D. in 1929.
 Her dissertation, The Ideals in the Algebra of Generalized Quaternions over the Field of Rational Numbers, concerned algebraic number theory and was supervised by George E. Wahlin.
 As part of her doctoral studies, she also minored in astronomy.

-Career and later life
+Career

 In 1930, Wyant took a position at the Northeastern State Teachers College in Tahlequah, Oklahoma, as a professor of mathematics.
 In 1933, she left Northeastern State to become a postdoctoral researcher at the University of Chicago.
 In 1934, she took another faculty position, as head of the mathematics department at Athens College in Athens, Alabama.

 She became head of the mathematics department there but took an early retirement in 1940 due to poor health.